madhavmansuriya40/yt_vid_downloader/README.md

-Small project on downloading high quality Youtube video or only audio
+# Small project on downloading high quality Youtube video or only audio

 You can run this using `python3 main.py`

+OR

-OR run it using docker.
+Run it using docker.

 `Note:` This is a GUI application, If you want to run this via docker your need to walk an extra mile -> This is a GUI app which needs to access the hardware of the current device

 Follow the below steps
-# X11 Forwarding on macOS for Docker GUI Applications
+## X11 Forwarding on macOS for Docker GUI Applications

 Guide to setting up X11 forwarding on macOS to run Docker GUI apps on your host display.

-## Prerequisites
+### Prerequisites

 - macOS
 - Docker
 - [XQuartz](https://www.xquartz.org/)

-## Steps
+### Steps

 1. **Install XQuartz**
    - Download and install from [XQuartz](https://www.xquartz.org/).